 Section X.J.
-Emission Reductions from On-Road Trucks, Buses, and Shuttles
+Emission Reductions from On-Road Trucks, Buses, and Shuttles a.

-- "1.
-Inventory of On-Road Heavy-Duty Vehicle Traffic and Study of Feasible Mitigation - a.
 Heavy-Duty Vehicle Study.
 LAWA shall fund a study of on-road Heavy-Duty Vehicle traffic related to LAX Operations.
 This study shall begin no later than one year from the effective date of this Agreement.
 The study shall be completed within twelve months of its initiation.
 The Study shall be conducted by an Independent Expert, selected through a Contract Award Process..."